2019 New York Yankees season: May

 The Yankees faced their longtime rivals for the second time in the season.
 The first game of the series was postponed to August 3, resulting in a three-game series.
 In the series opener, the Red Sox got onto the scoreboard first, but DJ LeMahieu later delivered an RBI double and a home run off Chris Sale to secure a 4–1 Yankees win.
 New York dominated from the mound that day, with starter J. A. Happ limiting the Sox to a single homer over five innings and closer Aroldis Chapman striking out two of three men to earn his 16th save of the season.
 On the next day, with the score tied at 3 in the bottom fifth, Gary Sánchez hit a two-run homer to get the lead, which was locked down by six Yankees relief pitchers throwing a combined 5 1/3 scoreless innings.
 With the 5–3 victory over the Red Sox, the pinstripes went 4–0 against their rivals for the first time since 2012 and claimed their ninth series in a row for the first time since 1998.
 The Yankees could not complete the sweep in the last game, mostly because of a couple mistakes by Clint Frazier and strong pitching by David Price.
-A late rally by New York fell short and they got their first defeat of the season against the Sox, 8–5.
+A late rally by New York fell short and they experienced their first defeat of the season against the Sox, 8–5.